Understanding the Cost of Group Health Insurance for Small Businesses

 Having employer-sponsored health coverage can affect your taxes in a few ways:

-1. Premiums paid by your employer: If your employer pays for all or part of your health insurance premiums, that amount is typically not considered taxable income.
+1. Premiums paid by your employer: If your employer pays for all or part of your healthcare plan premiums, that amount is typically not considered taxable income.
 This means you do not have to pay taxes on the portion of your premiums that your employer covers.

 2. Health savings accounts (HSAs) or flexible spending accounts (FSAs): If you contribute to an HSA or FSA through your employer-sponsored health plan, those contributions are typically pre-taxed.
 This means that the money you contribute is not subject to income tax, which can lower your taxable income.